Kamran-Dev/SQL-Exercises/02-ddl-dml-operations (CREATE-ALTER-DROP-INSERT-UPDATE-DELETE)/README.md

 ### 2       | Quantum Sands                 | Dr. Aaron Whitfield  | 22.50 | 2021
 ### 3       | Shadows of the Clocktower     | Mira Lawson          | 9.75  | 2015

-## Update data, change the price of last book to 8.55
+## Update data by changing the price of last book to 8.55
-## Delete the second row
+## Delete the second row from the table.
-## Add this data to table:
+## Insert the following data into the table.
 4       | Algorithms of Tomorrow        | Liam Hartman         | 31.20 | 2023